rollerworks/search/doc/cookbook/type/create_custom_field_type.rst

 .. code-block:: php

-    /* ... */
+    ...

     $searchFactory = new Searches::createSearchFactoryBuilder()
         ->addExtension(new ClientExtension())
         ->getSearchFactory();

-Now the type can be used for any type by type name the corresponds with the value returned by the ``getName`` method defined earlier.
+Now that type can be used for any field by type name the corresponds with the value returned by the ``getName`` method defined earlier.

 .. code-block:: php